gomarcd/tradesimple/README.md

 :white_check_mark: Session audit trail with full control over Wealthsimple connection

 :white_check_mark: Optionally self-host your own instance for full control

+:white_check_mark: **On the roadmap**: SOC-2, ISO-27001, GDPR certification/compliance

+This is not an exhaustive list.
+Additional security items may also be considered in the future, such as local keychain and hardware security key support.

 ## Technology